Gotchas¶

 Forgery Protection¶

-has built in forgery protection in some decorators
+django-twilio has built in forgery protection in some decorators

 to help verify that requests made to any of your Twilio views actually